-The Company has an option contract to purchase 106 finished lots in Montgomery County, Texas, from an affiliate of a family member of our chief executive officer for a total base purchase price of approximately \$8.0 million.
+We have an option contract to purchase 106 finished lots in Montgomery County, Texas, from an affiliate of a family member of our chief executive officer for a total base purchase price of approximately \$8.0 million.
 The lots will be purchased in takedowns of at least 21 lots during each 6 month period, subject to 5% annual price escalation and certain price protection terms.
-The Company had a \$25,000 non-refundable deposit at September 30, 2015 related to this option contract.
-We expect the first closing of lots under the option contract will take place on or around December 31, 2015.
+We had a \$25,000 non-refundable deposit at March 31, 2016 related to this option contract.
+The first closing of 21 lots under this option contract occurred on April 29, 2016.